Unity-Technologies/ClusterDisplay/source/com.unity.cluster-display/Documentation~/index.md

     -   All the nodes run the same interactive content in lockstep, but each one only renders a subsection of the total display surface.

--   The master is responsible for synchronizing the state for all client nodes.
+-   The emitter is responsible for synchronizing the state for all client nodes.

-    -   The client nodes connect to the master node via a **wired** Local Area Network.
+    -   The client nodes connect to the emitter node via a **wired** Local Area Network.

-    -   The master node does not technically need to be connected to a display, unless you configure it to also take the role of a client node.
+    -   The emitter node does not technically need to be connected to a display, unless you configure it to also take the role of a client node.

-**Recommended setup:** To optimize the use of your hardware, you can set up one of the nodes to take both the roles of master and client.
+**Recommended setup:** To optimize the use of your hardware, you can set up one of the nodes to take both the roles of emitter and client.
 This does not affect the cluster functionality.

 ![](images/cluster-display-setup-example.png)
-<br />*Cluster Display setup example for 2x2 matrix display: 4 nodes, one of which is also the master.*
+<br />*Cluster Display setup example for 2x2 matrix display: 4 nodes, one of which is also the emitter.*

 ## Documentation overview